FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 6 - Visual Studio Team Services (VSTS)/README.md

 ### Configuration Time

 Go in the Triggers Tab, and enable the trigger of the Continuous Integration.
-This will fire our build defenition when some code is pushed to our VSTS repository.
+This will fire our build definition when some code is pushed to our VSTS repository.

 ![EnableTrigger][EnableTrigger]